hollasch/LSON/LSON.md

     [#
         key1   ; key2  ; key3
      //--------;-------;------
-      : thing1 ; false ;    3
+      : thing1 ; false ;    3      // Schema has 3 features, so first 3 values = first row,
-        thing2 ; false ;   13
+        thing2 ; false ;   13      // and next three values = second row,
-        thing3 ; true  ;   37
+        thing3 ; true  ;   37      // and so on...
     #]

 In the absence of row brackets, a row must contain a value for each feature.
 Brackets are optional for each row, so one row may use brackets while another may choose to omit them.
+Even when all values are supplied for each row, brackets may be useful as they provide a syntax check.

 As with objects and arrays, optional comma, or semi-colon terminators may be used to aid readability, like so: